Publish hosted imagery layers

 The following options are available:

-• One Image—Create one hosted imagery layer from a single image.
+• One Image—Create one imagery layer from a single image.
 This option supports all supported raster and image formats, multidimensional raster data, and configuration with various source types and compression settings.
-The only raster type that is supported is the Raster Dataset data type.
-Use this option for simple imagery layers where advanced metadata is not needed.
+The Raster Dataset data type is used as the raster type to create the imagery layer.
+Use this option for simple imagery layers in which advanced metadata is not needed.

 • Image Collection—Create one imagery layer that manages a collection of many images.
-This option supports querying single images within the imagery layer that is made up of a collection of images.
+This format also supports image display order and filtering for custom visualizations based in the input image metadata.
+The Image Collection Explorer can be used to query and work with single images from within the imagery layer.
 This option also supports storing the imagery in the original source format.

 Note: